-To prevent sound effects from the host server being played on the speakers, you must turn off device mapping for Windows sounds.
+To prevent sound effects from the NetVanta UC Server computer being heard on the speakers during paging, you must disable device mapping for Windows sounds.

-To turn off device mapping
+To disable device mapping

-1. Select Start > Settings > Control Panel.

-The path may vary slightly depending on the operating system installed.
+- 1. Select Start > Settings > Control Panel.
+The path may vary slightly depending on the operating system installed. - 2.
+Double-click on Sounds and Audio Devices, and select the Hardware tab. - 3.
+Locate your sound card in the available list, and double-click it.

-- 2. Double-click on Sounds and Audio Devices, and select the Hardware tab. - 3.
-Select your sound card from the list available, and double-click on it. - 4.
-Select the Properties tab, expand Audio Devices and select your audio device. - 5.
-Select the Properties button. - 6.
-Check Do not map through this device.
+- 4. Select the Properties tab, expand Audio Devices, and select your audio device.

+- 5. Select the Properties button.

+- 6. Check Do not map through this device.